love at first sight

-"I recall telling you that I was a future doctor, Uchiha-sama, if you don't remember," she explains, but he does remember; he remembers everything from their conversation.
+"I recall telling you that I was a future doctor, Uchiha-senpai, if you don't remember," she explains, but he does remember; he remembers everything from their conversation.
 "I'm interning here for Senju Tsunade-shishou to try to get into a better college, y'know?
 It'll look super-good on my transcript that I was chosen to follow her around.
-Plus, it will also count as community service, which I need if I want to graduate from High School…" she trails off at the end, her voice laced with annoyance at the silly request of community service that is needed for her senior year.
+Plus, it will also count as community service, which I need if I want to graduate from High School…"

 He nearly screams.

 She's in high school.
 He wants to tear out his hair at this information, seeing that he is more than likely ten-years older than her, if not more, and is almost disgusted with himself for letting a girl of seventeen-or-so plague his mind for over a week.

 "Good luck then," he tells her when he sees Tsunade approaching from down the hall, heels clicking loudly and a ferocious look on her face.
 "Maybe I'll see you around."

 It is only hours later when he sees her in the cafeteria, eating dinner by herself.
 It is six o' clock, around the time when he is allowed a break.
 It is rare when he actually eats within the hospital, so he knows its fate that he sees her bludgeoning a pile of spaghetti with her fork.
 She looks lonely and tired, but her eyes are filled with something like excitement, maybe pride.